yurt-page/cgi-webdav/README.md

 I sniffed traffic that sends GNOME when opening a WebDAV and it's just terrible.
 There is opened bugs not fixed for many years.

 ### Don't to use any dependencies like XML parsers.
 That means that things like a custom namespaces may cause it to not work.
+Ideally just not to parse anything.
+For example if in the `PROPFIND` was requested only few fields the webdav.cgi anyway will ignore it and return a full set of fields.

 ### Don't be a fully compliant to a specification.
 For example locks may be not implemented.
 The [Litmus test](http://www.webdav.org/neon/litmus/) will be failed but anyway it covers 80% of needs.